ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the given controller is the right hand controller.

 The IsControllerRightHand/1 method is used to check if the given controller is the the right hand controller.

+#### IsControllerLeftHand/2

+  > `public override bool IsControllerLeftHand(GameObject controller, bool actual)`

+  * Parameters
+   * `GameObject controller` - The GameObject to check.
+   * `bool actual` - If true it will check the actual controller, if false it will check the script alias controller.
+  * Returns
+   * `bool` - Returns true if the given controller is the left hand controller.

+The IsControllerLeftHand/2 method is used to check if the given controller is the the left hand controller.

 #### IsControllerRightHand/2